micahgearhart/micahgearhart.github.io/gearhart_2015.md

   &nbsp;&nbsp;&nbsp;&nbsp;*Cutting edge analysis of RNA-seq and Single Cell RNA-Seq data were used to help elucidate how cells in the female ovary transdifferentiate into their male counterpart.
 A reproducible workflow can be found at [https://github.com/micahgearhart/cag-dmrt1](https://github.com/micahgearhart/cag-dmrt1).*

 ###
-  **Gearhart MD**, Erickson J, Walsh A, and Echeverri K. "Identification of conserved and novel microRNAs during tail regeneration in the Mexican Axolotl", Manuscript in Revision.
+  **Gearhart MD**, Erickson J, Walsh A, and Echeverri K. "Identification of conserved and novel microRNAs during tail regeneration in the Mexican Axolotl", [*Int.
+J. Mol.
+Sci.* 2015, 16(9), 22046-22061](http://www.mdpi.com/1422-0067/16/9/22046).
   &nbsp;&nbsp;&nbsp;&nbsp;*This project highlights my ability to develop a de novo approach to work with the highly repetitive and unsequenced genome of the axolotl.
-A reproducible workflow will soon be available at [https://github.com/micahgearhart/amex-miR](https://github.com/micahgearhart/amex-miR).*
+A reproducible workflow can be found at [https://github.com/micahgearhart/amex-miR](https://github.com/micahgearhart/amex-miR).*

 ###
   Zhang T, Murphy MW, **Gearhart MD**, Bardwell VJ, Zarkower D. "The mammalian Doublesex homolog DMRT6 coordinates the transition between mitotic and meiotic developmental programs during spermatogenesis", [Development.
 2014 Oct;141(19):3662-71.](http://www.ncbi.nlm.nih.gov/pubmed/25249458)